kimmolepola/bar/readme.md

 # Bar

-School assignment using PHP and PostgreSQL
+School assignment from 2015 using PHP and PostgreSQL